codatio/codat-docs/docs/payables/bill-pay-kit.md

 title: Solution kit for the bill pay scenario
 sidebar_label: Bill pay kit
 displayed_sidebar: payables
-description: "Simplify the employment of the bill pay process to your app with our solution kit"
+description: "Simplify the deployment of the bill pay process to your app with our solution kit"
 ---

 import { IntegrationsList } from "@components/global/Integrations";